 (4) A direction under subregulation (1) must be recorded by the corporation.

-(5) If a person (in this regulation called the “first person”) is directed to do something under subregulation (1) but does not comply with the direction, then the corporation may authorise an employee of the corporation or another person to carry out that direction and the first person must do all such things as the first person is requested by the authorised person to do in order to assist the authorised person to carry out that direction.
+(5) If a person (in this regulation called the first person) is directed to do something under subregulation (1) but does not comply with the direction, then the corporation may authorise an employee of the corporation or another person to carry out that direction and the first person must do all such things as the first person is requested by the authorised person to do in order to assist the authorised person to carry out that direction.

 (6) Regulations 27 and 31 and this regulation do not limit any power or right conferred by any other law or by agreement on a corporation.